EarthEngineering/earth-solc-bin/README.md

-# tron-solc-bin
+# earth-solc-bin

-A repo containing all the compilers officially supported by Tron
+A repo containing all the compilers officially supported by EARTH